ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-04-26-you-dont-need-to-be-a-senior-to-contribute-to-open-source-projects.md

 By understanding and following the project's guidelines, you can ensure that your contribution aligns with the project's goals and standards, making it easier for maintainers to review and merge your changes.

 ## Setting up the development environment
 Once you've been assigned an issue and familiarized yourself with the project's guidelines, the next step is to set up your development environment.
 Having a properly configured environment will ensure that you can build, test, and debug your code effectively.

+Start doing this creating a fork of the project.
+This will copy the repository to your account and you'll work on it.
+Once you fork the project, you can clone it on your machine.

+{%- highlight sh -%}
+git clone <repository-url>
+{%- endhighlight -%}

 Start by following the instructions provided in the project's documentation or README file for setting up the development environment.
 This may involve installing dependencies, configuring development tools, and cloning the project repository to your local machine.